vasilakisfil/Introspected-REST/README.md

 ### 7.1.
 UI-based REST API

 ### 7.2.
 General purpose REST API

-In an ideal REST API, we should be able to tell the client, at a given time:
+In an ideal REST API, the client should be able to have all the necessary information for both the request and response.

 * About each resource returned from the API to the client:
   * default attributes and available attributes of the resource, based on the user's permissions
     * default attributes is a subset of the available attributes